ElMassimo/capybara-compose/docs/api/index.md

 ### **find_by_id**
-Finds a element on the page, given its id.
+Finds a element in the [current context], given its id.

 - **Arguments**: `(id, **options, &optional_filter_block)`